-The England prop, named Man of the Match in Harlequins' title win yesterday, has been through the mill, as his outstanding book Loose Head reveals.
+The England prop, Man of the Match in Harlequins' title triumph, has been through the mill, as his outstanding book Loose Head reveals.
 But he's come out smiling

 The rocky rise of Joe Marler